Samsung/tizen-docs/docs/application/dotnet/guides/opentk/overview.md

     -   `MakeCurrent`
     -   `Run`
     -   `SwapBuffers`
--   **WindowAttributes**: an attribute of TizenGameApplication.
+-   **WindowAttributes**: An attribute of TizenGameApplication.
 It provides window-controlling attributes, which includes the following:
     -   `IsFocusAllowed`
     -   `WindowOpacity`